 Hudson Institute Political Studies offers top undergraduates a fellowship in political theory and practice that will broaden and deepen their understanding of public policy and American political principles.
 Students participate free of charge, are given complimentary accommodations and receive a $3,000 stipend to offset travel and other ancillary expenses.
-The 2017 Summer Fellowship will be held from June 18, 2017 to July 29, 2017.
-We are currently accepting both nominations, and applications.
-The deadline has been extended to Monday, February 20, 2017.
+The 2018 Summer Fellowship will be held from June 17, 2018 to July 28, 2018.
+We are currently accepting nominations and applications.
+The 2018 application deadline is February 12, 2018.

 The core of Hudson Institute Political Studies is a six-week summer program for undergraduates and recent graduates, based in Washington, DC, and offered to roughly 18 students.